IBM-Swift/TodoList-CouchDB/README.md

 Or, you can follow the step-by-step instructions below.

-1. Install the Cloud Foundry CLI tool and the IBM Containers plugin for CF, and configure the necessary CLI tools with the following
+1. Install the Cloud Foundry CLI tool and the IBM Containers plugin for CF with the following

 ```
-./config.sh install-tools
-./config.sh config-cli
+./config.sh install_tools
 ```

 2. Ensure you are logged in with